-Currently, the Parent Company's principal activity is holdings in subsidiaries and associates and leasing of investment property and movable property.
+Currently, the Parent Company's principal activity is holdings in subsidiaries and associates and leasing its investment property and movable property.

 The principal activities of the subsidiaries are as follows:

-Name of subsidiary Principal activity
+Name of subsidiary Principal activity ORDC Engages in real estate business including property development, sale or lease.

-Philippine H20 Ventures Inc.

-Will invest in, purchase, or otherwise acquire and own, hold, use, develop, lease, sell, assign, transfer, mortgage, pledge, exchange, operate, enjoy or otherwise dispose of, as may be permitted by law, all properties of every kind, nature and description and wherever situated, including but not limited to real estate, whether improved or unimproved, agricultural and natural resource projects, buildings, warehouses, factories, industrial complexes and facilities; shares of stock, subscriptions, bonds, warrants, debentures, notes, evidences of indebtedness, and other securities and obligations of any corporation or corporations, association or associations, domestic or foreign, for whatever lawful purpose or purposes the same may have been organized and to pay therefore in money or by exchanging therefore stocks, bonds or other evidences of indebtedness or securities of this or any other corporation, and while the owner or holder of any such real or personal property, stocks, subscriptions, bonds, debentures, contracts, or obligations, to receive, collect, and dispose of interest, dividends, and income arising from such property; and to possess and exercise in respect thereof all the rights, powers, and privileges of ownership, including complying with the provisions of the Revised Securities Act.

-CWC

-Operates, manages and maintains the general business of development and utilization of water resources to harness, produce and supply water for domestic, municipal, agricultural, industrial, commercial or recreational purposes.

-NWC

-Will operate, manage and maintain the general business of, development and utilization of water resources to harness, produce and supply water for domestic, municipal, agricultural, industrial, commercial or recreational purposes

-Tabuk Water / MAWI

-Will engage in the operation, management and maintenance of development and utilization of water resources.
-Also, will acquire, own, lease, construct, install, equip, operate, manage and maintain plants.

-Philippine Hydro Electric Ventures, Inc. Will engage in, own, develop, construct, rehabilitate, operate, and maintain water and electric power plant systems and facilities, indigenous power generation plants and other types of power generation and/or converting stations; to make the necessary undertaking for the distribution of such facilities to consumers; to act as holding company or joint venture partner or investor in the business of developing, operating, and/or owning power generation plants, converting stations, and/or distribution facilities; to acquire, build, construct, own, maintain and operate all necessary and convenient building, structures, dows, machinery, sub-stations, transmission lines, poles, wires, and other devices; and in relation thereto, engage in all allied services and business necessary for the conduct and maintenance of the above projects.

-Name of subsidiary Principal activity OPI Provide power generation and electricity supply services to distribution utilities, including but not limited to, electric cooperatives; to install, build, own, lease maintain or operate power generation facilities, using fossil fuel, natural gas, or renewable energy; and to engage in any and all acts which may be necessary, or convenient, in the furtherance of such power generation services.
-JGMI Provide management, investment and technical advices and services except the management of funds, securities, portfolio or similar assets of the managed entities or corporations.
-Servwell Design, implement, and operate certain business processes; assist companies in running their accounting units; provide receivables and payables processing, billings and collections, treasury, escrow and other related services; provide provident fund accounting; and provide human resource-related processes.
-ORDC Engages in real estate business including property development, sale or lease.
 Develops, sells and/or leases movable property.
-JLRC/MPC KGT/OTY IIRC/NGTO Will engage in the lease and purchase of marine, aquatic and environmental resources located in the Philippines and develop and conserve places with tourism value.
+JGMI Provides management, investment and technical advices and services except the management of funds, securities, portfolio or similar assets of the managed entities or corporations.
+Servwell Designs, implements, and operates certain business processes; assists companies in running their accounting units; provides receivables and payables processing, billings and collections, treasury, escrow and other related services; provides provident fund accounting; and provides human resource-related processes.
+GVI/ OHC Will engage in real estate business including property acquisition, development, sale or lease.
+Also, will engage in the purchase, investment and sale of securities of any kind, without, in any way, acting as investment house or security dealer or broker.
 JMC Will engage in the purchase and sale of construction and other related materials.
-GVI OHC Will engage in real estate business including property acquisition, development, sale or lease.
-Also, will engage in the purchase, investment and sale of securities of any kind, without, in any way, acting as investment house or security dealer or broker. preoperating stage
+JLRC/MPC KVI/ODC IIRC/NRC/ Buyayao Island Will engage in the lease and purchase of marine, aquatic and environmental resources located in the Philippines and develop and conserve places with tourism value.
+Tabuk Water / MAWI Will engage in the operation, management and maintenance of development and utilization of water resources.
+Also, will acquire, own, lease, construct, install, equip, operate, manage and maintain plants.
+PHEVI Will engage in, own, develop, construct, rehabilitate, operate, and maintain water and electric power plant systems and facilities, indigenous power generation plants and other types of power generation and/or converting stations; to make the necessary undertaking for the distribution of such facilities to consumers; to act as holding company or joint venture partner or investor in the business of developing, operating, and/or owning power generation plants, converting stations, and/or distribution facilities; to acquire, build, construct, own, maintain and operate all necessary and convenient building, structures, dows, machinery, sub-stations, transmission lines, poles, wires, and other devices; and in relation thereto, engage in all allied services and business necessary for the conduct and maintenance of the above projects.
+OPI Provides power generation and electricity supply services to distribution utilities, including but not limited to, electric cooperatives; to install, build, own, lease maintain or operate power generation facilities, using fossil fuel, natural gas, or renewable energy; and to engage in any and all acts which may be necessary, or convenient, in the furtherance of such power generation services.

+Name of subsidiary Principal activity H20 Currently engaged in investing and owning water companies that engage and will engage in the operating management of the development and utilization of water resources to harness, produce and supply water for domestic, municipal, agricultural, industrial, commercial and recreational purposes.
+CWC Operates, manages and maintains the general business of development and utilization of water resources to harness, produce and supply water for domestic, municipal, agricultural, industrial, commercial or recreational purposes.
+NWC Will operate, manage and maintain the general business of, development and utilization of water resources to harness, produce and supply water for domestic, municipal, agricultural, industrial, commercial or recreational purposes. preoperating stage

-The Parent Company's registered office and principal place of business is No. 20 Lansbergh Place, 170 Tomas Morato corner Scout Castor Street, Quezon City.
+The Parent Company's registered office and principal place of business is 4F 20 Lansbergh Place, 170 Tomas Morato corner Scout Castor Street, Quezon City.

-The consolidated financial statements of the Parent Company and subsidiaries (Group) were approved and authorized for issue by the Board of Directors (BOD) on April 8, 2015.
+The consolidated financial statements of the Parent Company and subsidiaries (Group) were approved and authorized for issue by the Board of Directors (BOD) on February 24, 2016.